 Souvenir and shopping in Nepal

 Nepalese handicrafts: are popular throughout the world for their superior quality, splendid workmanship and artistic excellence.
-Handicraft not only carries finest sensibility and artistic expression, but also the cultural conscience about the historical and religious significance of the place.
+Handicraft not only carries the finest sensibility and artistic expression, but also the cultural conscience about the historical and religious significance of the place.
 Here are some souvenir goods.

 Paubha / Thangka: Paubha Art also known as Thangka is sacred scroll paintings depicting a deity, icons and myths of Buddhist scriptures and cosmology.
-The painting depicts in cotton scrolls, canvas or silk using gold, silver and stone pigment to create a lustrous effect.
+The painting depicts cotton scrolls, canvas or silk using gold, silver and stone pigment to create a lustrous effect.

 Lokta Paper: Lokta paper is prepared from the bark of a particular tree found in the high altitude areas of Nepal.
-The soft pulp obtained as a result of boiling, washing and beating of the wood fiber is spread on a wooden frame and dried in the sun before it is ready to use.
-Business stationery, decorative items like lampshades and wallpaper, carry bags are popular items made from Lokta paper.
+The soft pulp obtained as a result of boiling, washing and beating of the wood fibre is spread on a wooden frame and dried in the sun before it is ready to use.
+Business stationery, decorative items like lampshades and wallpaper, and carry bags are popular items made from Lokta paper.

 Hemp Products: various products like passport bags, backpacks, shoulder bags, laptop bags, hats, slippers, belts, camera cover, and wallets among others are made up of hemp and is made by local artisans.

-Ceramics / Pottery: Pottery is usually made from black clay and is sun-baked and baked in furnace for attractive color and durability.
+Ceramics / Pottery: Pottery is usually made from black clay and is sun-baked and baked in a furnace for attractive color and durability.
 Items of household needs like water jar, animal figure, deities and coin-container are made of clay.

 Khukuri: Khukuri are curved knives used by the Gorkhas.
 The authentic Khukuri is made by the traditional ironsmith and represents the legendary valor of the brave Gorkhas.

-Musical Instruments: Music plays a therapeutic role in the day to day existence of life surrounded by frequent hardship and occasional social revelry.
+Musical Instruments: Music plays a therapeutic role in the day-to-day existence of life surrounded by frequent hardship and occasional social revelry.
 To express the joy and sorrows of life Nepalpeople developed their own typical musical instruments like Sarangi, Maadal, flute, Murchunga and Panchebaja (collection of five instruments) which are very popular.